Bioequivalence: Bioequivalence

-In determining bioequivalence between two products such as a commercially available Branded product and a potential to-be-marketed Generic product, pharmacokinetic studies are conducted whereby each of the preparations are administered in a cross-over study to volunteer subjects, generally healthy individuals but occasionally in patients.
-Serum/plasma samples are obtained at regular intervals and assayed for parent drug (or occasionally metabolite) concentration.
+In determining bioequivalence between two products such as a commercially available Branded product and a potential to-be-marketed Generic product, pharmacokinetic studies are conducted whereby each of the preparations are administered in a cross-over study (sometimes parallel study, when a cross-over study is not feasible) to volunteer subjects, generally healthy individuals but occasionally in patients.
+Serum/plasma samples are obtained at prescribed times and assayed for parent drug (or occasionally metabolite) concentration.
 Occasionally, blood concentration levels are neither feasible or possible to compare the two products (e.g. inhaled corticosteroids), then pharmacodynamic endpoints rather than pharmacokinetic endpoints (see below) are used for comparison.
-For a pharmacokinetic comparison, the plasma concentration data are used to assess key pharmacokinetic parameters such as area under the curve (AUC), peak concentration (Cmax), time to peak concentration (Tmax), and absorption lag time (tlag).
+For a pharmacokinetic comparison, the plasma concentration data are used to assess key pharmacokinetic parameters such as area under the curve (AUC), peak concentration (Cmax), time to peak concentration (tmax), and absorption lag time (tlag).
 Testing should be conducted at several different doses, especially when the drug displays non-linear pharmacokinetics.

 In addition to data from bioequivalence studies, other data may need to be submitted to meet regulatory requirements for bioequivalence.
 Such evidence may include: